Maniacobra/PrioritySort/README.md

 ------

-This algorithm has no practical purposes right now as the built-in 'sorted' function of Python written in C will always be more effective than anything else programmed in Python.
+The algorithm implemented in Python has no practical purposes right now as the built-in 'sorted' function of Python written in C will always be more effective than anything else programmed in Python.

 But I'm looking to make an implementation of it in C.
 In C, using pre-existing linked list structures as a parameter, this algorithm would be extremely effective, as it would have a constant space complexity AND a linear time complexity.
 Making it the perfect sorting algorithm under the right conditions (integers only, and linked list structure).